openedx/edx-documentation/en_us/course_authors/source/video/add_video_to_course.rst

 Add a Video Component
 =====================

-To add a video and its transcript to an edx.org course, follow these steps.
+To add a video and its transcript to an MITx Online course, follow these steps.

 #.
 In Studio, locate the unit that you want, and then select **Video** under
    **Add New Component**.